lianamerk/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [April 9, Saturday, 2022].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+Today, I spent a couple of hours reading about web frameworks and deciding if I want to try learn d3 or deploy my visualization on a python server.

 ### R1D2